 }

 The /install-github-app command sets up the official GitHub integration, which allows Claude to respond to @claude mentions in PR comments and issues.
-This runs Claude in a sandboxed environment with access to the PR context.

 For autonomous PR monitoring, /autofix-pr spawns a Claude Code on the web session that watches your current branch’s PR.
 When CI fails or a reviewer leaves a comment, Claude investigates and pushes a fix.
 Pass a prompt to narrow scope: /autofix-pr only fix lint and type errors.
 It requires the Claude GitHub App installed on the repository, access to Claude Code on the web, and is not available to organizations with Zero Data Retention enabled.